ngandugilbert/ngandugilbert/README.md

 I'm a passionate programmer who lives and breathes **C# and the .NET ecosystem**.
 From building scalable backend services to scripting fun gameplay mechanics in **Roblox**, I love turning ideas into reality through code.

 When I'm not coding:
-- 🏀 You’ll find me on the basketball court or at the gym — fitness keeps me sharp!
+- 🏸 You’ll find me on the badminton court or on my laptop of course — I mean, it's fun!
-- 🎮 Creating immersive experiences in **Roblox Studio** with Lua
-- 📚 Constantly learning new tech — because growth never stops
+- 📚 Constantly learning new tech and a lot of AI — because it's the future

 I believe in writing **clean, maintainable, and efficient code** — and I’m always excited to collaborate with others who share the same drive.